oxiKKK/goldsrc-version-list/README.md

 # Decrypted builds

-Some of the older engine builds (2003 - 2006) are encypted by Valve's blob modules encryption algorithm.
+Some of the older engine builds (2003 - 2008) are encypted by Valve's blob modules encryption algorithm.

-I've designed an utility that is able to decrypt these encrypted DLLs into their original form.
-Such utility can be found here _[gsdescrypt](https://github.com/oxiKKK/goldsource-dll-decryptor)_.
+I've designed an utility that is able to decrypt these encrypted DLLs into their original form: _[gsdescrypt](https://github.com/oxiKKK/goldsource-dll-decryptor)_.

-# :page_facing_up: Actual list
+#  Actual list

 | Manifest #          | Exe build string                    | Build # | Encrypted |
 | :----------------:  | ----------------------------------- | :-----: | :-------: |